 - Heat 2 tablespoons of oil in a large skillet over medium heat.
-Once the oil is hot, add the onion, green and red bell peppers, and zucchini.
-Saute for 5 minutes, or until the vegetables begin to soften.
+Add the onion, green and red bell peppers, and zucchini.
+Sauté for about 5 minutes until vegetables soften.

-- To the pan with the vegetables, stir in garlic, cumin, chili powder, oregano, smoked paprika, salt, cayenne, and pepper.
-Cook for another 30 seconds to 1 minute until everything becomes fragrant.
+- Add garlic, cumin, chili powder, oregano, smoked paprika, salt, cayenne, and pepper to the pan with the vegetables.
+Cook for 30 seconds to 1 minute until fragrant.

-- Fold in the frozen corn and black beans, and cook for another 1-2 minutes.
-Remove from heat, then stir in the lemon and lime juice.
+- Fold in the frozen corn and black beans, cook for 1-2 more minutes, then remove from heat.
+Stir in the lemon and lime juice.

-- Warm up 12 yellow corn tortillas by carefully roasting over an open flame or heating them on a baking sheet in the oven for a few minutes until they are soft and pliable.
+- Warm up 12 yellow corn tortillas by roasting over an open flame or heating on a baking sheet in the oven until soft and pliable.

-- Start with a scoop of vegetable filling into the center of a warm tortilla.
-Then top with shredded cabbage, crumbled cotija cheese, cherry tomatoes, sliced jalapeno, and avocado slices.
-Garnish with fresh cilantro and more lime juice.
+- Add a couple of spoonfuls of vegetable filling to a warm tortilla.
+Then, add shredded cabbage, crumbled cotija cheese, cherry tomatoes, sliced jalapeno, and avocado slices.
+Garnish with fresh cilantro and lime juice.
 Enjoy!

-- Be careful not to cook the vegetables too long as they will become too soft if overcooked which will change the texture of the taco.
+- Be careful not to overcook the vegetables, because they will become too soft and change the taco's texture.

-- Do not assemble tacos ahead of time.
-Otherwise, the tortillas will absorb moisture from the vegetables and tear.
-For best results, assemble the tacos just before serving.
+- To prevent the tortillas from tearing, avoid assembling the tacos in advance as they will absorb moisture from the vegetables.
+For optimal results, assemble the tacos right before serving.

 - Feel free to use your favorite taco seasoning packet or homemade taco seasoning.